Understanding Exercise & Activity

 NHS Fitness Studio

 NHS Live Well – Fitness Studio has a range of fitness and activity support information and videos.
+Included within this is a chair based pilates exercise videos.

-Arthritis Foundation Walk With Ease
+Walk With Ease

 The Walk With Ease program is offered as a self-guided course or in a community setting.
 Choose the format that suits you best.